musevlt/mpdaf/obj/source/user_manual_spectrum.rst

    Draft version, still incomplete

-The Spectrum object handles a 1D data array (basically a numpy masked array) containing flux values, associated with a WCS object (WaveCoord) containing the wavelength information.
+The Spectrum object handles a 1D data array (basically a numpy masked array) containing flux values, associated with a :class:`WaveCoord <mpdaf.obj.WaveCoord>` object containing the wavelength information.
 Optionally, a variance data array can be attached and used for weighting the flux values.
 Array masking is used to ignore some of the pixel values in the calculations.